This Kale and Walnut Pesto is a great seasonal recipe for Spring and Fall. Mix it with pasta for an easy weeknight dinner!

 I’m so glad that Craig convinced me that we should put in a garden that summer, because not only was it a great distraction from my third trimester discomfort, but it really broadened my kale horizons.
 That sounds so silly, but there is nothing like having pounds and pounds of a produce item to help you stretch your recipe development muscle.

-One of my favorite discoveries from the Summer of Kale/Juniper is kale pesto.
-Now, kale pesto is nothing new, and I’m not even a little bit claiming it to be “mine”.
+One of my favorite discoveries from the Summer of Kale/Juniper is kale and walnut pesto.
+Now, kale pesto is nothing new, and I’m not even a little bit claiming it to be “mine.”
 In fact, I was making kale pesto way before the Kale Takeover of 2014.
 But what I did do was really perfect my kale pesto recipe that summer.
 And I’ve been making it ever since.

 One of the issues I have with many of the kale pesto recipes out there is that they still call for fresh herbs like basil or parsley, which is all well and good if you live in Southern California, but here in the Midwest, when kale is at its peak, fresh basil is not.